liveryvideo/biome-lit/README.md

 TODO: Include default `tsconfig.json` in this repo to extend from other repos And enable "strictNullChecks": true in there while we are at it?

+TODO: Add Prettier to this tool set for formatting Markdown and other languages not yet supported by Biome.

 Install the dependencies: